konstantin-a-maslov/icemapper/README.md

 <br/>

+**!The repository already contains all necessary source code and data to replicate the results presented in the manuscript.
+Yet, we are still working on the command line interfaces and a detailed README!**

 Glaciers are one of the essential climate variables.
 Tracking their areal changes over time is of high importance for monitoring the impacts of climate change and designing adaptation strategies.